Haukain/ddbl-web-app/source/README.md

+### Heroku deployment source

-### This is the Heroku repository for the ddbl-web-app
+This folder is the source of the code deployed on the heroku platform.

+For more information about the project, please go read the README in the previous folder.